 The city of Amsterdam has a number of bicycle-specific signage and signals, as well as bike traffic lights.
 The most significant junctions are equipped with bicycle traffic signals that flash red, yellow, and green in the shape of a bike.

 You must follow the directions on the signs and the bicycle paths, as you would if you were in a car.
 It could mean the difference between life, limb, injury, and death!

 See Related: Best Travel Movies to Inspire You

 4. Know the Right of Way.

 Trams coming from any direction should always be given the right of way.
 Keep an ear out for the unmistakable clanking of their bell.
-When you see a combination of backward triangles and stripes, you must yield to oncoming vehicles.
+You must yield to oncoming vehicles when you see a combination of backward triangles and stripes.

 If you notice zebra stripes on the road, this signifies a pedestrian crosswalk, and you must give way to the pedestrians.
 Allowing the right of way to oncoming traffic is the same rule for all other cars and bicycles.